uaf-arctic-eco-modeling/dvm-dos-tem/joss-paper/paper.md

-The impacts of climate change on natural ecosystems are the result of complex physical and ecological processes operating and interacting at a variety of spatio-temporal scales.
-For this reason, process-based ecosystem models are efficient tools to formalize and extrapolate our current understanding of ecosystem dynamics and predict local, regional and global climate impacts.
+The impacts of climate change on natural ecosystems are the result of complex physical and ecological processes operating and interacting at a variety of spatio-temporal scales, that can be represented in process-based ecosystem models.

 `DVMDOSTEM` is an advanced process-based terrestrial ecosystem model (TEM) designed to study ecosystem responses to climate changes and disturbances.
 It